Quantisation of derived Lagrangians: Compatibility of quantisations and isotropic structures

 We then write $\DR(A/R):= \hat{\Tot}\cD\cR(A/R)$. \end{definition} In particular, beware that the de Rham differential is absorbed in the chain (derived) structure, not the cochain (stacky) structure.

 \begin{lemma} Given a morphism $A \to \gr_F^0B$ of stacky CDGAs over $R$, with $A$ cofibrant and $(B,F)$ a complete filtered stacky CDGA, there is an associated filtered stacky CDGA morphism $\cD\cR(A/R) \to F^0B$ over $R$, unique up to coherent homotopy. \end{lemma} \begin{proof} We may assume that $A$ is cofibrant, and then $\cD\cR(A)$ is cofibrant as a complete filtered stacky CDGA, in the sense that it has the left lifting property with respect to surjections of complete filtered stacky CDGAs over $R$ which are levelwise filtered quasi-isomorphisms.
-For any filtered $A$-module $(M,F)$, we may regard $M$ as a $\cD\cR(A)$-module via the projection $\cD\cR(A) \to A$.
-When $M=F^1M$, the double complex $ \cHom_{ \cD\cR(A),\Fil}(\Omega^1_{\cD\cR(A)/R}, M)$ of filtered derivations from $\cD\cR(A)$ to $M$ is then levelwise acyclic, by the construction of $\cD\cR(A)$.